-Changes from previous version: The only significant change to this section is to add reference to the NHS track-and-trace system.
+Changes from previous version: There are no significant changes to this section.

 The COVID-19 pandemic represents an unprecedented situation.
-The below is based on advice and information available at the time of preparation and this information sheet may be updated over time.
+The below is based on advice and information available at the time of preparation and this information sheet and may be updated over time.
 Please check the issue number and date against the WISH website (https://wishforum.org.uk/) to ensure you have the most recent version.

-What is COVID-19 and why is it a problem?
+What is COVID-19?

 Coronaviruses are a large family of viruses that can cause illness such as respiratory tract infections.
-This novel coronavirus, known as SARS-CoV-2, is a new strain that had not been previously identified in humans.
-The virus is a problematic pathogen because of how easily it is apparently spread from human to human.
-Currently it is thought that when uncontained one person may infect up to three others, even when asymptomatic.
+The novel coronavirus, known as SARS-CoV-2, is a new strain that had not been previously identified in humans.
+The virus is a problematic pathogen because of how easily it is apparently spread from human to human and because it has the potential to mutate.
+Research has shown that when uncontained one person, even when asymptomatic, may infect up to three others, and new variants may be even more infectious.

-Why COVID-19 can be a problem for the waste industry?
+Why can COVID-19 be a problem for the waste industry?

-To limit the spread of the disease it is important that individuals self-isolate if they, or their family, have symptoms, they have been instructed to do so via the NHS track-and-trace system or if they are extremely vulnerable.
+To limit the spread of the disease it is important that individuals self-isolate if they, or their family, have symptoms, they have been instructed to do so via the NHS test-and-trace system (called 'test-and-protect' in Scotland and 'test, trace and protect' in Wales) or if they are extremely vulnerable.
 This could result in significant absence from work.
-While initial indications are that absence in the waste management sector have been lower than may have been originally estimated, clusters of absence as the result of COVID-19 could still have a significant effect on the delivery of essential waste management activities.
+While indications are that absence in the waste management sector has been lower than may have been originally feared, clusters of absence as the result of 'spikes' of COVID-19, and as a result of instructions to isolate, could still have a significant effect on the delivery of essential waste management activities.